Samsung/tizen-docs/docs/application/dotnet/guides/system/attached-devices.md

     The property contains the device battery charging state as `TRUE` or `FALSE`.

-    ```
+    ```csharp
     bool charging;
     charging = Battery.IsCharging;
     ```

 -   Get the current battery level with the `Level` property.

-    The property contains the device battery level as a value of the [Tizen.System.BatteryLevelStatus](https://samsung.github.io/TizenFX/latest/api/Tizen.System.BatteryLevelStatus.html) enumeration.
+    The property contains the device battery level as a value of the [Tizen.System.BatteryLevelStatus](/application/dotnet/api/TizenFX/latest/api/Tizen.System.BatteryLevelStatus.html) enumeration.

-    ```
+    ```csharp
     BatteryLevelStatus status;
     status = Battery.Level;
     ```